benleb/sureha/README.md

 # surepetcare

+> Flap lock states are now reported state with an _ again - sorry for changing!

 **dev** branch of the Home Assistant surepetcare integration. dev branch means "maybe it works, maybe not..." ;)

 ...and maybe you may have to use the latest (pre) release or even the dev branch of https://github.com/benleb/surepy!